-Drivers who don't cut their engines when waiting aren't just wasting fuel: they're breaking the law and risk being fined.
+Drivers who don't cut their engines when waiting aren't just wasting fuel and damaging the environment.
+They're breaking the law and risk being fined.

 What is idling?

-Idling is the act of sitting in a stationary car with your engine running and churning out noxious emissions.
+Idling is the act of sitting in a stationary car with your engine running while it churns out noxious emissions.

-An idling engine can produce up to twice the emissions of a car in motion, chucking out unnecessary sulphur dioxide, particulate matter and nitrogen oxide.
+An idling engine can produce up to twice the emissions of a car in motion.
+It pumps out unnecessary sulphur dioxide, particulate matter and nitrogen oxide into the atmosphere.

-These chemicals have a negative effect on the environment by contributing to poor air quality, and they all contribute to asthma, heart disease and lung cancer.
+These chemicals all have a negative effect on air quality and contribute to asthma, heart disease and lung cancer.

 How much pollution does an idling car create?